 - 2 Black Dresses—I have a fitted black dress and a flowy black dress by James Perse

-- 1 Heavy sweater in black—I have a heavy Vince sweater that they don’t make anymore
+- 1 Heavy sweater in creme by Vince

-- 1 Heavy coat in black—I have a Soia & Kyo down coat in black
+- 1 Heavy coat in black—I have a North Face down parka that goes down to my ankles

 - 1 Down jacket in grey—I have Cotopaxi’s Fuego Down Jacket in mist/creamsicle

-- 1 Outerwear jacket in grey—I have Arc’teryx’Shashka Jacket in brushed nickle
+- 1 Outerwear jacket in grey—I have Arc’teryx’Shashka Jacket in brushed nickel

 - 2 Bras in nude and black—I have Wacoal’s How Perfect Wireless Contour Bra in black and nude (I’m very against anything with wires or pads!)